LocalT0aster/syncplay-docker/README.md

 ## Advanced

-For some reason, you may need to change the path of the configuration files or working directory.
+For some reasons, you may need to change the path of the configuration files or working directory.
 This is possible in the Syncplay container, which requires you to specify it using environment variables.

-+ `TEMP_DIR` ：Temporary directory, it does not need to be persisted, defaults to `/tmp/` .
++ `TEMP_DIR` ：The temporary directory, which does not need to be persisted, defaults to `/tmp/` .

 + `WORK_DIR` ：The working directory, which stores data related to Syncplay, defaults to `/data/` .

-+ `CERT_DIR` ：Certificate directory, which is used to store TLS certificates and private key files, defaults to `/certs/` .
++ `CERT_DIR` ：The certificate directory, used to store TLS certificates and private key files, defaults to `/certs/` .

 ## Build Image

-> This project uses several [BuildKit](https://github.com/moby/buildkit) features (bundled after Docker 23.0), and other builders may have compatibility issues.
+> This project utilizes several [BuildKit](https://github.com/moby/buildkit.git) features (bundled after Docker 23.0) .
+As a result, other build tools may experience compatibility issues.

 You can build an image directly from the source code using the following command.